Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Thermally truncated avalanches

-This correction at low strain-rates may not have been previously noted because the difference in scaling between $T^{1/\alpha}$ and $T^{\approx 0.8/\alpha}$ (see Fig.~\ref{fig:stress_gap_low_strainrate_collapse}) is relatively small.
-The difference is only obvious when excluding the data from the Herschel Bulkley regime (where the $T^{1/\alpha}$ scaling is correct) --- if the data from the Herschel Bulkley regime is included, this gap is visually compressed.
-It is also possible that this alteration in scaling is because we use strain-controlled simulations, while previous efforts on this problem used stress-controlled simulations.
+\dkdel{This correction at low strain-rates may not have been previously noted because the difference in scaling between $T^{1/\alpha}$ and $T^{\approx 0.8/\alpha}$ (see Fig.~\ref{fig:stress_gap_low_strainrate_collapse}) is relatively small.
+The difference is only obvious when excluding the data from the Herschel Bulkley regime (where the $T^{1/\alpha}$ scaling is correct) --- if the data from the Herschel Bulkley regime is included, this gap is visually compressed.}